mathiasbc/path-logger/README.md

 assignment submission
 ---------------------

 You can either fork and create a Pull-request with your changes to this repository or email a zipped version of the code.
+More information on git and github pull-requests can be found at https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request.

 Happy coding !